LuisTorro/NLP_disaster_tweets/README.md

 This dataset was created by the company figure-eight and originally shared on their ‘Data For Everyone’ website here.
 Tweet source: https://twitter.com/AnyOtherAnnaK/status/629195955506708480

 This is a approach to the problem using Tfid-vectorizer and scikit-learn.
+Score: 0.79619